derronli/Mesh-island-generation/README.md

 ### Definition of Done

--- Each feature compiles properly on maven, following all necessary business requirements.  --
+-- Each feature compiles properly on maven, functioning both on the generation side and the visualizing side, following all necessary business requirements.  --

 ### Product Backlog